-In many ways dispositional optimism, personal control, and self efficacy are related to each other.
+In many ways, dispositional optimism, personal control, and self-efficacy are related to each other.
 However, the difference is the agent.
 People who have high Self-efficacy and personal control view their effort as a determinant of the outcome (Schwarzer & Luszczynska, 2003).
-People with high self efficacy and self control think that the outcome is depended on their abilities, their potential, and their behavior.
+People with high self-efficacy and self-control think that the outcome is dependent on their abilities, their potential, and their behavior.
 However, the dispositional optimism view is more broad, seeing any factor taking places as an indicator of a good future outcome (Carver, 2001).

 Let Optimism Help You Flourish

 I don’t believe that we should turn ourselves into “happy-go-lucky” people.
-Of course just because you are optimistic doesn’t mean that you have no feelings towards bad things that happen.
-The human being is not a robot, nor should he be.
+Just because you are optimistic doesn’t mean that you have no feelings towards bad things that happen.
+The human being is not a robot.
 The bad things that occur in our life sometimes teach us a very good lesson and as a consequence, we flourish.

-It will seem as if you are not taking their feelings seriously (Seligman, 2011).
-There are two roads that you can aim to walk on everyday: a dark road filled with stress, hopelessness, and anxiety or a road that with each hurdle brings you wisdom, success, and health.
+It will be seen as though you are not taking their feelings seriously (Seligman, 2011).
+There are two roads that you can aim to walk on every day: a dark road filled with stress, hopelessness, and anxiety or a road that with each hurdle brings you closer to wisdom, success, and health.
 The choice is yours.

 Brydon, L., Walker, C., Wawrzyniak, A. J., Chart, H., & Steptoe, A. (2009).
 Dispositional optimism and stress-induced changes in immunity and negative mood.
 Brain, behavior, and immunity, 23(6), 810-816.